 Reading and writing opens up children to brave new worlds…

-A comprehensive program that combines phonemic awareness, writing, grammar, spelling, and language development prepares students to read and appreciate literature, while learning to express themselves with creativity and clarity.
+Our language arts program combines phonemic awareness, writing, grammar, spelling, and language development, and prepares students to read and appreciate literature, while learning to express themselves with creativity and clarity.
 At every grade level, varieties of instructional techniques are used to explore both written and oral language.
 Through individual, paired, and small group instruction, students learn the strategies they will need for analysis and comprehension of increasingly more difficult written passages.
 In addition, students write their own books, poems, and speeches which may be published or highlighted in special programs, as well as a variety of local, regional, and nationwide contests.
 The common thread throughout the school is the teaching of effective communication skills and critical thinking.
 The curriculum aims to inspire students to think creatively and to develop articulation of thought in both the spoken and written word.

 *Hebrew Academy of Tidewater and Strelitz Early Childhood Center are not affiliated with, certified, licensed, or sponsored by Lindamood-Bell Learning Processes, Nanci Bell, Phyllis Lindamood or Pat Lindamood.
 Lindamood-Bell Learning Process in no way guarantees the quality of the materials or services that might be supplied by the Hebrew Academy of Tidewater and Strelitz Early Childhood Center.

 The world is their oyster…